i-umairkhan/docs/README.md

-# notes
+# docs
-This repo includes different technaloges notes made in excalidraw.
+This repo includes my technical docs and notes.